 Does self-employment reflect choice—or lack of choice?

 The literature distinguishes two quite different reasons for self-employment.
-Clearly, a large number of people are self-employed because they do not have the possibility of being wage employees, a condition they would prefer.
+Some are self-employed because they have ideas for profitable businesses and seek to become successful entrepreneurs.
+An example is a backyard auto mechanic who learned his trade as a paid employee in an established garage, then left voluntarily to set up his own business.
+Others are self-employed because they do not have the possibility of being wage employees, a condition most of them appear to prefer.
 In this sense, they are self-employed because they have no choice.
 They are too poor to remain unemployed and earn nothing.
-A much smaller group of people are self-employed because they were previously wage employees and could have continued in wage employment but left their jobs willingly to create their own enterprises.

-The self-employed are largely poor.
+Self-employment and poverty are closely linked, albeit not perfectly.
 The international network Women in Informal Employment: Globalizing and Organizing (WIEGO) finds that the self-employed are concentrated in high-poverty-risk, low-average-earnings categories .
 In the words of one study of the working poor: “Perhaps the many businesses of the poor are less a testimony to their entrepreneurial spirit than a symptom of the dramatic failure of the economies in which they live to provide them with something better” .

 How policies harm the working poor: Hindrances, restrictions, and regulations

-Street vendors are ubiquitous through the developing world.
+Street vendors are ubiquitous throughout the developing world.
 They sell handicrafts, ice cream, lottery tickets, and just about everything else.
 But South Africa is different .
-In cities like Johannesburg, Cape Town, and Durban street vending is entirely absent or confined to a very restricted area.
-The reason is local government policies: for example, Durban had issued just 872 trading permits as of 2005, far fewer than the number of people who want to be street traders.
+In cities like Johannesburg, Cape Town, and Durban, street vending is entirely absent or confined to a very restricted area.
+The reason for this is local government policies: for example, Durban had issued just 872 trading permits as of 2005, far fewer than the number of people who want to be street traders.
 The government arrests, fines, or jails unlicensed traders and confiscates their inventory.
 This all-too-real threat deprives countless people of a livelihood.

 Some regulations are needed to protect against abuses.
 Products that are illegal or dangerous need to be regulated.
 And some sales practices are threatening to customers, who need to be protected.
 But some regulations and restrictions needlessly hinder the self-employed poor and prevent them from earning even a meager living.